1996 Pacific typhoon season: Tropical Depression 31W

 Tropical Depression 31W existed from October 13 to October 17.

 Severe Tropical Storm Beth (Seniang)

 Beth developed on October 13.
 It struck Luzon on October 17 and then reached the South China Sea.
 On October 21, Beth moved ashore in Vietnam and dissipated the next day.
 One person had drowned in northern Philippines, in the province of Ifugao, while another four remained missing in another province.
 The PAGASA recorded sustained winds of 120 km/h (75 mph) as the storm impacted the northeastern portion of Cagayan.
+Three people were killed.

 Typhoon Carlo

 Carlo existed from October 20 to October 26.

 Tropical Depression 34W

 Tropical Depression 34W formed over the Sulu Sea on October 24.
 It struck Palawan on the next day.
 After tracking across the South China Sea, 34W made landfall in Thailand on October 30.
 It crossed the Malay Peninsula and entered the North Indian Ocean basin later that day.
 The storm dissipated shortly thereafter, but later re-developing into the Andhra Pradesh cyclone.